Bucket List of 10 most iconic species of animals.

-2. Penguins: No, we don't have penguins naturally occuring in the northern hemisphere [ apart from puffins who may qualify as honorary penguins (?)] but we have Gentoo penguins - from Spanish word "Juanito" for John hence the common name "Johnny Penguins" - who normally live on the sub-Antarctic islands like the Falklands, now living and breeding in the Dingle Ocean World, in Dingle town, so yes you can now see penguins on the Dingle Peninsula!!
+2. Penguins: No, we don't have penguins naturally occurring in the northern hemisphere [ apart from puffins who may qualify as honorary penguins (?)] but we have Gentoo penguins - from Spanish word "Juanito" for John hence the common name "Johnny Penguins" - who normally live on the sub-Antarctic islands like the Falklands, now living and breeding in the Dingle Ocean World, in Dingle town, so yes you can now see penguins on the Dingle Peninsula!!

 3. Snowy Owls: Snowy owls are rare and beautiful birds of prey [raptors] that normally inhabit the sub-Arctic regions of North America and Eurasia and recently made famous through Hedwig the female snowy owl in the Harry Potter books by J.R.
 Rowling.
 A snowy owl was spotted a few times during the summer of 2019 on the Great Blasket Island, on one occasion when a visitor disturbed it at its roost and possible hunting spot as it adapts a "sit and prey" hunting technique while hunting for animals like leverets [young hares] and small mammals which are plentiful on the hills there.
 Unlike many other owls it is diurnal and often hunts during the day in summer time when food is plentiful.
 Most Snowy Owls spotted this far south may be young owls going through a youthful nomadic exploratory phase or may be due to irruptive breeding patterns in the home ground when either there are larger and more successful than normal broods and /or scarcity of local food resources.